evanshortiss/env-var/API.md

 #### asJsonArray()

-The same as _asJson_ but checks that the data is a JSON Array, e.g. [1,2].
+The same as _asJson_ but verifies that the data is a JSON Array, e.g. [1,2].

 #### asJsonObject()

-The same as _asJson_ but checks that the data is a JSON Object, e.g. {a: 1}.
+The same as _asJson_ but verifies that the data is a JSON Object, e.g. {a: 1}.

 #### asPortNumber()